freedomofpress/securedrop/docs/development/documentation_guidelines.rst

 Documentation Guidelines
 ========================

+.. note:: Images hosted in the SecureDrop repository are tracked in `Git-LFS`_.
+          This requires installation and activation of the git-lfs plugin in order to manipulate and build documentation locally.
+Instructions for configuring your client can be `found here`_.

 SecureDrop's documentation is written in `ReStructuredText`_ (ReST), and is built by and hosted on `Read the Docs`_ (RTD).
 The documentation files are stored in the primary SecureDrop git